UBC-biol525D/UBC-biol525D.github.io/Topic_4/README.md

 #run quast on all 4 assemblies at once
 mkdir quast
+/mnt/software/quast-5.0.2/quast.py --help #check out the manual
+#notice we're not going to worry about the advanced options

 /mnt/software/quast-5.0.2/quast.py flye_longread.fasta haslr_hybrid.fasta spades_hybrid.fasta spades_shortreadonly.fasta \
 	-r /mnt/data/fasta/SalmonReference.fasta \
 	-g SalmonReference.genes \
 	-o quast

-scp -r <username@ip.address>:/home/<usr>/assembly/quast/ ./
+scp -r <username@ip.address>:/home/<usr>/assemblies/quast/ ./
 ```

 Open the report.html results file in your browser and explore the outcome of our assembly efforts.
 Make sure to eventually click the "View in icarus contig browser".

-Question: what new information does this report give us? how does it inform on completeness and correctness?
+Question: what new information does this report give us?